Professor Helen Marshall

 Vice-Chancellor at University of Salford

-Professor Helen Marshall was appointed Vice-Chancellor from acting Vice-Chancellor at the University of Salford in April 2015.
+Professor Helen Marshall was appointed Vice-Chancellor in April 2015 having previously served as Acting Vice-Chancellor.
 Helen had been Deputy Vice-Chancellor of the University since 2013 and was Deputy Vice-Chancellor at the University of South Wales (previously University of Glamorgan) prior to this.

 Helen studied Law before continuing to postgraduate research in Corporate Merger Law at the University of Birmingham.
 She became Glamorgan’s Deputy Vice-Chancellor in 2010 and, in her time there, she led on academic and business development initiatives.
 She has been responsible for the development of a new curriculum in creative industries, the establishment of a Centre for Financial and Professional Services and the review and renewal of the law curriculum.